Bitshala-Classrooms/LBTCL-week-1-assignment/README.md

 You need to write a bash script that will do the following:

-### Setup
+### Setup - Bash only

+Write Bash code in `setup.sh` that

 - Download the latest Bitcoin Core binaries from Bitcoin Core Org https://bitcoincore.org/.
-- Use the downloaded hashes and signature to verify that binary is right.
-Print a message to terminal "Binary signature verification successful".
 - Copy the downloaded binaries to `/usr/local/bin/` for folder.

-### Start Bitcoin Node
-- Create a `bitcoin.conf` file in the `~/.bitcoin/` data directory.
-Create the directory if it doesn't exist.
-And add the following lines to the file.
+- Create `~/.bitcoin/bitcoin.conf` (make the directory if needed) with:
   ```
   regtest=1
   fallbackfee=0.0001